-Generally, if a German artist works temporarely outside of the EU or an artist from outside of Europe works temporarely in Germany, then one must check whether a social security agreement exists between Germany and the respective country.
+Generally, if a German artist or creative works temporarely outside of the EU or an artist or creative from outside of Europe works temporarely in Germany, then one must check whether a social security agreement exists between Germany and the respective country.
 The agreement defines which laws apply and which branches of the social insurance are covered by it.
 Social security agreements have been concluded in order to avoid overlaps or double insurance in both countries.

 From Germany to a country outside of Europe